winneylee/california-wildfires/README.md

 ### Description of how data was split into training and testing sets
 ### Explanation of model choice, including limitations and benefits

-- Benefits of Multiple Neuron Neural Network Advantages to adding neurons to our hidden layer in a neural network:
+- Benefits of Multiple Neuron Neural Network to add neurons to the hidden layers:
-- There is a distributed effort to find optimal weights—faster.
-- Each neuron can focus on different features to identify nonlinear effects—smarter.
-- It is less likely to fixate on complex variables—more robust.
+There is a distributed effort to find optimal weights—faster.
+Each neuron can focus on different features to identify nonlinear effects—smarter.
+It is less likely to fixate on complex variables—more robust.

-- Limitation of Multiple Neuron Neural Network
+- Limitation of Multiple Neuron Neural Network:
 The neurons to our neural network model can't been always use the maximum number because Overfitting and computation resurces.
 Additionally, a neural network model with a large number of neurons requires equally large training dataset—training a large neural network requires more data, more epochs, and more time.